wrtnlabs/autobe-examples/deepseek/deepseek-v3.1-terminus-exacto/bbs/docs/ERD.md

   String data_type
   String description "nullable"
   String category
-  Boolean is_active
   DateTime created_at
   DateTime updated_at
+  DateTime deleted_at "nullable"
 }
-"discussion_board_sections" }o--|| "discussion_board_channels" : channel
+"discussion_board_categories" }o--|| "discussion_board_channels" : channel
 ```

 ### `discussion_board_channels`

-Defines discussion channels for organizing content by economic/political
+Discussion board channels that organize content by broad topic areas.

-topics.
-Each channel represents a distinct discussion area with specific
-configuration settings and content organization rules.
-Channels serve as
-the top-level organizational structure for the platform.
+Channels represent the highest level of content organization, grouping
+related discussions under common themes like Economics, Politics, or
+Policy.
+Each channel can contain multiple categories and serves as the
+primary navigation structure for users browsing content.

+Channels support activation/deactivation status to allow administrators
+to manage platform content organization without deleting historical data.
+Users can browse channels independently and need to filter discussions by
+channel when searching or browsing.

+Soft deletion is supported through the deleted_at field, allowing
+channels to be removed from user view while maintaining referential
+integrity for historical data.

 Properties as follows:

 - `id`: Primary Key.
-- `name`
-  > Unique name of the discussion channel (e.g., 'Economic Policy',
-  > 'Political Analysis').
+- `name`: Channel name displayed to users.
+Must be unique across all channels.
-- `description`: Detailed description explaining the channel's purpose and focus area.
+- `description`: Optional description explaining the channel's purpose and content focus.
-- `code`: Unique code identifier for the channel used in URLs and API references.
-- `is_active`
+- `status`
-  > Indicates whether the channel is currently active and accepting new
-  > content.
-- `sort_order`: Numerical order for displaying channels in lists and navigation.
+  > Channel status indicating whether it's active or inactive.
+Valid values:
+  > 'active', 'inactive', 'archived'.
+Controls visibility to users.
 - `created_at`: Timestamp when the channel was created.
 - `updated_at`: Timestamp when the channel was last updated.
+- `deleted_at`
+  > Timestamp when the channel was soft deleted.
+Null indicates active
+  > channel.

-### `discussion_board_sections`
+### `discussion_board_categories`

-Represents organizational sections within discussion channels.
-Sections
+Discussion board categories that organize content within channels.

-provide hierarchical organization for content within channels, allowing
+Categories provide secondary organization within channels, allowing
-for sub-categorization of economic/political topics.
-Each section belongs
-to a specific channel.
+finer-grained content classification.
+For example, an Economics channel
+might have categories like Macroeconomic Policy, Market Analysis, and
+Personal Finance.

+Categories are managed independently from channels and require their own
+API endpoints for creation, editing, and management.
+Users need to browse
+and filter by categories across the platform.

+Soft deletion is supported to maintain referential integrity while
+allowing content reorganization.

 Properties as follows:

 - `id`: Primary Key.
 - `discussion_board_channel_id`
-  > Parent channel that contains this section. {@link
+  > Parent channel that contains this category. {@link
   > discussion_board_channels.id}
-- `name`: Name of the section within the channel.
+- `name`: Category name displayed to users.
+Must be unique within the same channel.
-- `description`: Description explaining the section's specific focus area.
-- `code`: Unique code identifier for the section within its channel.
-- `is_active`: Indicates whether the section is currently active.
-- `sort_order`: Order for displaying sections within their parent channel.
-- `created_at`: Timestamp when the section was created.
-- `updated_at`: Timestamp when the section was last updated.

-### `discussion_board_categories`

-Defines content categorization system for organizing posts and
-discussions.
-Categories provide thematic grouping across the platform,
-allowing users to filter and discover content by specific
-economic/political topics.

-Properties as follows:

-- `id`: Primary Key.
-- `name`
-  > Category name (e.g., 'Economic Policy', 'Market Discussions', 'Policy
-  > Debates').
-- `description`: Detailed description of the category's scope and focus.
+- `description`: Optional description explaining the category's purpose and content scope.
-- `code`: Unique code identifier for the category used in content filtering.
-- `color`: Color code for visual representation of the category.
-- `is_active`: Indicates whether the category is available for content assignment.
-- `sort_order`: Display order for category lists and selection interfaces.
+- `status`
+  > Category status indicating whether it's active or inactive.
+Valid values:
+  > 'active', 'inactive', 'archived'.
+Controls visibility to users.
 - `created_at`: Timestamp when the category was created.
 - `updated_at`: Timestamp when the category was last updated.
+- `deleted_at`
+  > Timestamp when the category was soft deleted.
+Null indicates active
+  > category.

 ### `discussion_board_configurations`

-Stores platform-wide configuration settings and system parameters.
-This
+System-wide configuration settings for the discussion board platform.

-table contains all configurable options that control platform behavior,
+Stores platform configuration values that control system behavior,
-appearance, and functionality.
-Configuration changes affect the entire
-discussion board environment.
+feature flags, and operational parameters.
+These settings are managed
+through administrative interfaces rather than direct user interaction.

+Configuration values support different data types and are organized by
+functional areas.
+Changes to configuration settings may require system
+restarts or cache invalidation to take effect.

+Soft deletion allows configuration settings to be disabled without
+removing historical audit data.

 Properties as follows:

 - `id`: Primary Key.
-- `key`
-  > Unique configuration key identifier (e.g., 'max_post_length',
+- `key`: Unique configuration key used to identify the setting.
-  > 'file_upload_limit').
+- `value`
-- `value`: Configuration value stored as string (may represent various data types).
+  > Configuration value stored as string.
+May represent different data types
+  > when parsed.
-- `data_type`: Data type of the configuration value (string, number, boolean, json).
+- `data_type`: Data type of the configuration value (string, boolean, number, json).
-- `description`: Human-readable description of the configuration setting's purpose.
+- `description`: Human-readable description explaining the configuration setting's purpose.
-- `category`
-  > Configuration category for organizational grouping (e.g., 'posting',
-  > 'moderation', 'ui').
-- `is_active`: Indicates whether this configuration setting is currently active.
+- `category`: Functional category grouping related configuration settings.
 - `created_at`: Timestamp when the configuration was created.
-- `updated_at`: Timestamp when the configuration was last modified.
+- `updated_at`: Timestamp when the configuration was last updated.
+- `deleted_at`
+  > Timestamp when the configuration was soft deleted.
+Null indicates active
+  > setting.

 ## Actors